projectapex/XML-Repo/CONTRIBUTING.md

+# Posting an Issue for a XML to be done:

+-Follow the formating guide in the readme.

 # Contributing to the Project Apex XML Repo

 This is a public repository for the creation and error checking of XML files.
 Feel free to contribute by submitting a pull request.